Consensys/doc.ethsigner/docs/HowTo/Store-Keys/Multifile.md

 * `downstream-http-port` is the `rpc-http-port` specified for Besu (`8590` in this example).

-* `key-file` and `password-file` are the key and password files [created above](#create-password-and-key-files).
+* `key-file` and `password-file` are the key and password files [created above](#create-passwords-and-key-files).

 !!! example
     ```
-    ethsigner --chain-id=2018 --downstream-http-port=8590 multifile-based-signer --directory=Users/me/mydirectory
+    ethsigner --chain-id=2018 --downstream-http-port=8590 multifile-based-signer --directory=/Users/me/mydirectory
     ```

 ## Confirm EthSigner is Up